 - Industry-specific reports

 The cost of QuickBooks Enterprise starts at $1,039.50 for the first year.
-This price reflects locally installed versions of QuickBooks where data is stored locally and users won’t be able to access data remotely.
-Hosted options can be accessed from anywhere, anytime, with any device (including Macs) and start at $130.40/month.
+This price reflects locally installed versions of QuickBooks where data is stored locally, and users won’t be able to access data remotely.
+Hosted options can be accessed from anywhere, anytime, with any device (including Macs), starting at $130.40/month.

 Roughly speaking, the more users and features required, the higher the monthly or yearly cost.
-Features such as payroll and advanced inventory will require a more robust level of the solution.
+Features such as payroll and advanced inventory will require a more expensive plan.